andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 - can be easily killed at any point
 - do only exist to improve start-up time when a components needs to be (re-)activated

+<u>Important:</u><br>
-<strong>Important:</strong> Priorities are done at the process level and not the component level.
+Priorities are done at the <i>process level</i> and not the component level.
 A single component can push the entire process into the foreground level.

+## Thread Scheduling

+<strong>A thread scheduler decides which threads in the system should run, when, and for how long</strong>

+Android’s thread scheduler uses two main factors to determine the scheduling:

+- Niceness Values
+- Control Groups (Cgroups)

+### Niceness Values

+- a thread with a higher niceness value will run less often than those with a lower niceness value (this sounds paradoxical)
+- niceness value has the range of -20 (most prioritized) to 19 (least prioritized); default value is 0
+- a new Thread inherits its priority from the thread where it is started
+- it is possible to change the priority via:
+	- <i>thread.setPriority(int priority)</i> - values: 0 (least prioritized) to 10 (most prioritized)
+	- <i>process.setThreadPriority(int priority)</i> - values: -20 (most prioritized) to 19 (least prioritized)

+### Control Groups (Cgroups)

+- Android has multiple control groups.
+The most import are:
+	- the Foreground Group
+	- the Background Group
+- every thread belongs to a thread control group (e.g. Foreground Group)
+- threads in the different control groups are allocated different amounts of CPU execution time
+- threads in the Foreground Group receive a lot more execution time than threads in the Background Group
+- if an application runs at the Foreground or Visible process level (see above), the threads created by that application will belong to the Foreground Group
+- all threads belonging to applications which are not currently running in the foreground are implicitly moved to the Background Group

 ## Main Thread aka UI Thread
 General: